 Marina Otero is an architect based in Rotterdam.
-She is Head of Research at Het Nieuwe Instituut and was chief curator of Oslo Architecture Trienal 2016 together with the After Belonging Agency.
+She is Head of Research at Het Nieuwe Instituut, curator of the Dutch Pavilion in the 2018 Venice Biennale and was chief curator of Oslo Architecture Trienal 2016 together with the After Belonging Agency.
 Previously, she was Director of Global Network Programming at Studio-X, and Adjunct Assistant Professor at Columbia University GSAPP.
 Otero studied architecture at TU Delft and ETSA Madrid, where she is a PhD candidate.
 In 2013, as a Fulbright Scholar, she graduated from the M.S. in Critical, Curatorial and Conceptual Practices in Architecture at Columbia University GSAPP.
 Her work, recently awarded by The Graham Foundation and Fundación Arquia, has been published in different publications including sqm: The quantified Home, Arquitectura Viva, and Domus.
 Otero is co-editor of Promiscuous Encounters and Unmanned Architecture and Security Series, and has curated exhibitions at The 2013 Shenzhen Bicity Biennale and the 2014 Istanbul Design Biennial.

 Dennis Pohl studied architecture at Leibniz University Hannover and Artesis Antwerp.
 Next to a degree in philosophy from the KU Leuven, he holds Masters in Architecture and Urban Research from the AdBK Nürnberg.
 Since 2015 he is associated at the PhD program Knowledge of the Arts at the UdK Berlin, where he develops his research on the political role of the Architecture of the European Institutions.
 He has previously taught at the Sandberg Instituut Amsterdam and the UdK Berlin.
 In the field of architecture, Pohl has collaborated with several studios like Common Room, Dogma, LAb[au] and Nomad Concept.